sensu/sensu-docs/content/sensu-go/6.9/observability-pipeline/observe-process/populate-metrics-influxdb.md

 Whenever an event is being handled, a log entry is added with the message `"handler":"influxdb-handler","level":"debug","msg":"sending event to handler"`, followed by a second log entry with the message `"msg":"pipelined executed event pipe handler","output":"","status":0`.

-## Next steps
+## What's next

-Now that you know how to apply an InfluxDB handler to metrics, read [Aggregate metrics with the Sensu StatsD listener][15] to learn more about using Sensu to implement StatsD and take action on observability events.
+Now that you know how to apply an InfluxDB handler to metrics, read [Aggregate metrics with the Sensu StatsD listener][3] to learn more about using Sensu to implement StatsD and take action on observability events.

+Read more about the Sensu features you used in this guide:

+- [Subscriptions][19]
+- [Dynamic runtime assets][12] and the [sensu/sensu-influxdb-handler][13] asset
+- [Pipelines][16]
+- [Built-in event filters][17]
+- [sensuctl][18]

+You can share, reuse, and maintain the Sensu resources you created just like you would code: save the resource definitions to a file and start building a [monitoring as code repository][7].

 [1]: ../../observe-events/events/